oracle-livelabs/database-maa/zdm-physical-offline/source-database-prov/source-database-prov.md

      ![Image showing search bar for Marketplace](./images/search_marketplace.png " ")

-4. Click on the listed "Oracle Database (Single Instance) Image
+4. Click on the listed "Oracle Database (Single Instance) Image.

      ![Image showing Oracle Database Marketplace Image](./images/oracle_database_image.png " ")

-5. Select an Oracle Database version which is latest ( There will be one on OL7 and one on OL8)
+5. Select an Oracle Database version which is latest ( There will be one on OL7 and one on OL8).

-   We have choosen OL7 since our Target Database DB systems have Oracle Linux 7.
+   We have choosen OL7 since our Target DB systems are on Oracle Linux 7.

      ![Image showing available Marketplace Database Images](./images/db_image_options.png " ")

-6. Ensure to select the correct compartment in your tenancy and then click on "Launch Instance"
+6. Ensure to select the correct compartment in your tenancy and then click on "Launch Instance".

    ![Image showing selection for compartment](./images/compartment.png)

-7. On the Create compute instance page , Please update Name for Compute as ZDM-Source-DB.
+7. On the Create compute instance page , Please update Name for compute as "ZDM-Source-DB".

    ![Image showing Compute instance Name Prompt](./images/compute_name_prompt.png)

-    You can leave the Image and Shape as Default.
+    You can leave the Image and Shape as default.

    ![Image showing compute mage and shape](./images/image_shape.png)

- 8. Under Networking , Make choices to reflect the below details
+ 8. Under Networking , make choices to reflect the below details.

     ![Image showing Network selection](./images/network_details.png " ")

- 9. Under Add SSH Keys
+ 9. Under Add SSH Keys.

     Browse and provide the public ssh key generated earlier.